EddyBlinks/WebPro1/README.md

 #My Converter
-This is just a sample webApp to show for a project am about to work on.
+This is just a sample webApp to show a colleague for a project am about to work on.